frida/frida-website/_i18n/en/_docs/stalker.md

 };
 ```

-Note however, that the code necessary to write out the necessary cpu registers
+Note however, that the code necessary to write out the necessary CPU registers
 (the prologue) in either case is quite long (tens of instructions).
 And the code
 to restore them afterwards (the epilogue) is similar in length.
 We don't want to
 write these at the beginning and end of every block we instrument.
 Therefore we